 10 oz Canvas Fabric | Natural Color | 48″ width

 10 oz canvas fabric is a middle weight natural cotton duck made from single yarns.
 It is considered an economically priced priced fabric that is exceptionally versatile, as it can be used in a number of products or applications.
 This 10 oz canvas fabric is woven in an oxford weave and drapes very nicely.
-Used for making:
+AB Grade canvas has more cotton seeds and flaws (Kitty) in the fabric.
+This canvas is used usually for tarps or covers.
+Customers also use this fabric to fabricate products having a worn, older look.
+We stock A grade 10oz canvas in other widths as well.

 - futon covers